The History Behind Wiggins Fine Books

 Wiggins Fine Books began as a result of my curiosity about the books and maps encountered in the course of researching my Wiggins family roots that go back to the 1640’s in Jamaica, Long Island.

 As a member of the Antiquarian Booksellers’ Association of America I am committed to upholding the highest ethics in the trade.
 I hold membership in the Southern New England Antiquarian Booksellers’ Association and am its immediate past President.
 Bookselling as my business was born out of filling in for the owner at a local bookshop.
 But, when I attended my first New England Book Auction, I truly developed a taste for rare books and antique printed materials.
 The wonderful community of people involved further sparked my enthusiasm.
 After attending just a few auctions, I was hooked.
 I started exhibiting at book fairs and selling books online.
 I quickly realized that the book fairs were the most exciting.
 I began displaying at small regional book faIrs about ten years ago and have more recently taken on the challenge of shows in Boston and New York City.
 As a strong proponent of encouraging the next generation of booksellers and curators, in 2015 I co-founded the Northampton Book and Book Arts Fair held annually for its first four years at the Smith College Campus Center in Northampton, Massachusetts.
 This year’s fair has been postponed due to the pandemic, with future fairs to be promoted by my colleague Mark Brumberg.
-The next fair will be held on December 6 from 5 to 8 PM and Saturday from 10 AM to 4 PM at our new venue, the newly renovated Community Arts Trust building in downtown Northampton.
+The next fair will be held at the newly renovated Community Arts Trust building in downtown Northampton.
 The fair attracts printers, booksellers, paper makers, print dealers and artist book designers from the Northeast.
 Wiggins Fine Books is located in the charming village of Shelburne Falls, Massachusetts, just steps from galleries, restaurants and the world famous Bridge of Flowers.
 Visitors are welcome by appointment.

 It’s All About the People